What Is Dapp Analytics and Why Does It Matter in Web3?

 • Active Users: Number of daily, weekly, and monthly active users.

-• Retention Rates: Percentage of users returning to the Dapp over time.
+• Retention Rates: Percentage of users returning to your onchain app over time.

-• Demographics: Countries, devices, and other user activity.
+• Demographics: Countries, devices, operating systems, and languages.

 • Transaction Volume: The total number of transactions over a specific period.

-• Frequency: How often users interact with the Dapp.
+• Frequency: How often users interact with a DeFi app.

-• Total Value Locked (TVL): The amount of cryptocurrency locked in smart contracts.
+• Total Value Locked (TVL): The amount of tokens locked in smart contracts.

 3. Smart Contract Data

-Smart contract data refers to the state and execution details of these contracts, including inputs, outputs, and contract-specific variables.
-Smart contract data is critical for debugging, optimization, and understanding how users engage with the core features of the Dapp.
+Smart contract events reveal what users do onchain.
+Smart contract data is critical for debugging, optimization, and understanding how users engage with the core features of onchain apps and protocols in web3.

 • Interactions: Frequency of interactions with specific smart contracts.